Code-Institute-Submissions/bazmac81-placro_MarResub/README.md

 - Using JSON data format files to store required data in place of a backend database.

 #### Fonts
-Rubik & Karla google fonts.
-Rubik will be used for headers while Karla will be used for body text.
+To ensure that the site presents information well.
+I have chosen the Rubik & Karla google fonts with Rubik to be used for headers while Karla will be used for body text.

 #### Colours
 Using coolors I have selected a selection of simple, high contrast colours.
+- Links and interactivity are denoted with the orange colour throughout the site
+- the cyan/blue is used to help highligh an interactive element on hover

 #### Icons
 In addition to the fonts and colourway, there are a few icons to be used through the site.
 These are sourced from Font Awesome and will be used to help direct users and sign post relevant sections using expected conventions.